michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

   - Injecting parent components into child components
   - `@Input` inheritance

-I'll also highlight some Angular features that aren't usually thought of as communication features, but can actually help components share information.
+I'll also highlight some features that aren't usually thought of as component communication, but can actually help to share information.

 Some of these ways are better than others.
 But it's good to know all of them.
-This way, you can pick the best one for your project.
+This way, you can pick the best one for your case.

-<u>The key here is a critical thinking and understanding context of the problem.</u>
+❗<u>The key here is a critical thinking and understanding context of the problem.</u>

 I'll show you examples of each way.
 By the end, you'll know lots of ways to make your Angular app's parts work together.
-Also, you can check every example by yourself here: xxxx<link to github and live demo>.
+Also, you can check every example by yourself [under this link.](https://github.com/michalgrzegorczyk-dev/angular-component-communication)

 Ready to learn?
 Let's start!